-You may experience tinnitus in one or both ears.
+You may experience tinnitus in one ear or both ears.
 People of all ages can develop tinnitus, but it’s more common in older adults.

 Subjective tinnitus is much more common.
-Only you can hear the roaring, ringing, and other sounds of subjective tinnitus.
+You’re the only one who can hear the ringing, roaring, and other sounds of subjective tinnitus.

 - age-related hearing loss

 - muscle spasms in your middle ear